xlwings/xlwings/docs/pro/server/server.rst

 * Backend: the Python part
 * Frontend: the xlwings JavaScript module (for Google Sheets/Excel via Office Scripts) or the VBA code in the form of the add-in or standalone modules (Desktop Excel via VBA)

 The backend exposes your Python functions by using a Python web framework.
-In more detail, you need to handle a POST request along these lines (the sample shows an excerpt that uses `FastAPI <https://fastapi.tiangolo.com/>`_ as the web framework, but it works accordingly with any other web framework like Django or Flask):
+In more detail, you need to handle a POST request along these lines (note that you can use any web framework, these are just examples of some of the most popular ones):

 .. tab-set::